GabrielMalakias/GabrielMalakias.github.io/_posts/2017-02-14-iot-saga-my-setup-for-a-hanami-application.md

 #### 1. Running on Docker

-To run Docker first we need to install it, we want to install docker and docker-compose, but I won't cover installation here to simplify this post, but you can check do it at the [docker website][docker_install].
+To run Docker first we need to install it, we want to install docker and docker-compose, but I won't cover installation here to simplify this post, but you can check how do it at the [docker website][docker_install].

 After installation, we can check it.